andremvb/BigShows/Readme.md

 ### LBTATools

-This framwork is used to build the UI programmaticaly faster.
+This dependency is used to build the UI programmaticaly faster.
 It provides anchor helpers.